TodePond/TodePondDotCom/wikiblogarden/health/sulfasalazine/readme.md

 The tory government also does everything it can to make life worse for trans people.
 Tufton street (the cunts that run their campaigns) are behind hate groups like the LGB Alliance.
 Local doctors are getting scared to treat trans people with *any* medicine, let alone hormones.

 For god's sake, do what you need to do vote out the tory government.
-Don't be too proud to do what you need to do in your constituency.
+Don't be too proud to vote tactically.
+Don't waste your vote.
 Do it for me, at the very least.

 ---